panifie/PingPong.jl/README.md

 - In Paper mode, trades are simulated using the real order book and exchange trades history
 - Has a Telegram bot to control strategies
 - Can download data from external archives in parallel, and has API wrappers for crypto APIs.
+- Can still easily call into python (with async support!) if you wish

 ## Comparison Chart
 Here's a comparison of features with other popular trading frameworks: